pinecat/midnight/README.md

 - No configuration options.
 If you want to change how the program invokes at, or ripgrep, for instance, you will have to change the source code for now.
+- If you are using multiple accounts in neomutt, midnight will assume that each account has it's own file.
+This is important for reading the correct `folder` and `postponed` values inside of your config.
+If you don't have separate files for each account, then for now, you will need to either refactor your config, or change the source code of the program so it works with your setup.
 - ~~There is no state management, so there is no way to tell what job in atq correponds to what message in drafts.~~ We have state manage now!
 `midnight` keeps some metadata in it's own queue file.
 By default, it's